dalealleshouse/zero-to-devops/README.md

 virtually anywhere, including on premise.

 This demo utilizes [Minikube](https://github.com/kubernetes/minikube).
-For other cluster options, adjust the STATUS_HOST environment variable on line 23 of the [html-frontend](/kube/html-frontend.dply.yml) deployment file.
+For other cluster options, change the STATUS_HOST environment variable on line 23 of the [html-frontend](/kube/html-frontend.dply.yml) deployment file.

 ## Minikube